tedshd/web-develop/lab/javascript-htmlspecialchars/README.md

 ## Description

-handle view special chars in HTML
+handle view special chars or HTML ASCII in HTML

 if string ```&#lt;```
 show in HTML ```<```